ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/querying/filtering.markdown

 ﻿# Filtering

 One of the most basic functionalities when it comes to querying is the ability to filter out data and only return records that match given condition.
-There are couple of way to to this, and they all depend on type of query you want to use ([Query](), [DocumentQuery](), low-level [Command]()).
+There are couple of ways to do this, and they all depend on querying approach you want to use ([Query]() from basic session operations, [DocumentQuery]() from advanced session operations or low-level [Command]()).
 Following example demonstrates how to add a simple conditions to query using all those methods.

 ## Where

-### Example I

 {CODE-TABS}
 {CODE-TAB:csharp:Query filtering_0_1@Indexes\Querying\Filtering.cs /}